loskuviktor/akka-http-quickstart-scala/README.md

 sbt builds the project, starts an Akka HTTP server, and runs the application.

 # Exercising the app
-To send a set of user provided records the set should be passed in request parameters in JSON format.
-While you could do this in a browser, it is much simpler to use one of the following:
+To send a set of user provided records the set should be passed in request parameters in the JSON format.
+It is possible to use one of the following tools:

-A command line tool, such as ```cURL```.
-Browser add-ons such as ```RESTClient``` for Firefox or Postman for Chrome.
-Follow the steps appropriate for your tool:

 - cURL commands
 - Browser-based tools